jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 Excercise takeaways:
+- Ease of use with the emphasis on lowering the cost of the run with Day-2 operations
 - Think about any additional cluster information you might like to add or amend...

 ## Exercise 1.3 - Zoom on Kyma CLI